World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy: Experiments

 \subsection{Qualitative Results}

 Figure~\ref{fig:examples} presents qualitative examples of synthesized world model rollouts alongside actual VLA policy executions.
 Through our iterative refinement loop, the world model progressively learns to cover a broader action space and better represent the stochasticity of VLA exploration.
-In the policy rollouts, we observe that the SFT-baseline tends to generate imprecise grasping poses.
-While the first RL iteration mitigates this issue, the policy initially engages in reward hacking, converging on suboptimal grasps such as the back of the mug, since the first iteration world model fails to accurately model the physical consequences of such interactions.
+In the policy rollouts, we observe that the SFT-baseline tends to generate imprecise pushing poses.
+While the first RL iteration mitigates this issue, the policy initially engages in reward hacking, converging on suboptimal behavior such as moving in front of the cube, since the first iteration world model fails to accurately model the spatial nuances of such trajectory.
 After augmenting the \ourdataset dataset, the world model develops a finer awareness of these edge cases.
 Consequently, the VLA policy trained within this refined environment achieves significantly more precise and robust grasping poses.
 For additional qualitative examples, please refer to Appendix~\ref{sec:supp-qualitative-examples}.

-Notably, our world model demonstrates the ability to synthesize trajectories unseen during the fine-tuning of the target \ourdataset dataset, leveraging the broad priors learned during its pretraining on ManiSkill.
-Figure~\ref{fig:ood_wm} illustrates cases where the world model is conditioned on entirely novel action sequences and robot arm trajectories.
-Despite the stochastic nature of these out-of-distribution inputs, the model faithfully adheres to the action conditioning, generating physically plausible motion aligning with ground truth.
-This robustness indicates that the world model has effectively internalized the underlying mapping between control actions and robotic kinematics, rather than merely memorizing training sequences.